 - 51-60 = 17.9% of applicants

 - 61-70 = 12.7%

 The MIB is checked for prior application activity when an applicant applies for life insurance.

-The American Council of Life Insurers (ACLI) reported that Americans purchased $3.3 trillion of new life insurance coverage in 2020 which was an increase of 7.9% increase over 2019.
+The American Council of Life Insurers (ACLI) reported that Americans purchased $3.3 trillion of new life insurance coverage in 2020, an increase of 7.9% over 2019.

 The average size of new life insurance policies purchased was:

-The above chart is a good indicator that most people underestimate their life insurance needs.
+The above chart indicates that most people underestimate their life insurance needs.

 In addition, the ACLI 2021 Life Insurance Fact Book indicated that:

 Milliman, an international actuarial and consulting firm for the insurance industry, completes an annual survey related to term life insurance sales.

 According to Milliman, the breakdown of term life insurance sales by term length is as follows: